How Often Should Your Air Conditioner be Serviced?

 2. Keep Cool in Summer

 This one is simple.
-Poorly maintained air conditioners take longer to produce cool air.
+Poorly maintained air conditioners – both ducted and split system air conditioners – take longer to produce cool air.
 On a scorching day (or night) this will leave you hot and flustered.
 Avoid discomfort with regular service.

 3. Protect Your Health

-If you already have a respiratory condition like asthma or COPD, it is especially important to have your air conditioner serviced regularly.
+If you already have a respiratory condition like asthma or chronic obstructive pulmonary disease (COPD), it is especially important to have your air conditioner serviced regularly.
 Doing so minimises the risk of your condition flaring up because of poor quality air.

-What a Technician Does When They Service Your Air Conditioner
+What a Technician Does When Servicing Your Air Conditioner

 - Inspect all internal and external parts